yjphhw/ImageLibJS/README.md

 ## History
+* tick: 2025-1-22: add ImgArray.scale(), ImgArray.tofile() methods, add examples for ImgArray.cellsim() and ImgArray.LBP() methods.
+This is a milestone version for apply software authority.
 * tick: 2025-1-19: write the doc of ImageLibJS, mainly by Shuchuo Fu.
 * tock: 2024-12-27: repeat() and grid()method() are added, and add a DICM format parser which is implemented by raw JavaScript,to support DICOM image.